kaba2/react-mobx-signals/README.md

 ### Public connectitivity

 With public connectivity, the signals are exposed by a limited connection-interface as a public readonly member variable (the actual signals are still private).
-For example, a selection of vertices and edges could emit a signal called `vertexAdded(vertex)` after adding a vertex into the selection, where the added vertex is provided as an argument.

 ```typescript
 class Mesh {